 In the case when $(s_1,s_0)$ are only known to be bounded by some compact set $\mathcal{S}$, one can obtain the consistent estimator $\hat{\mathcal{G}}_{(\theta_1,\theta_0)}(\mathcal{S})=\bigcup_{(s_1,s_0)\in\mathcal{S}}\hat{\mathcal{G}}_{(\theta_1,\theta_0)}(s_1,s_0)$.
 This is done by finding a union of $\hat{\mathcal{G}}_{(\theta_1,\theta_0)}(s_1,s_0)$ over a fine grid of $(s_1,s_0)$ covering $\mathcal{S}$.
 The procedure requires two nested grid-search algorithms, and the level of coarseness of the two grids can impact computation time.

-All diagnostic performance studies must report confidence intervals for $\theta_1$ and $\theta_0$ according to the FDA Statistical Guidance on Reporting Results Evaluating Diagnostic Tests.
+FDA Statistical Guidance on Reporting Results Evaluating Diagnostic Tests requires all diagnostic performance studies to report confidence intervals for $\theta_1$ and $\theta_0$.
 I show how one can use the method for inference based on moment inequalities from \citet{romano2014practical} to form confidence sets that cover the true parameters with at least some pre-specified probability $1-\alpha$ and that are uniformly consistent over a large family of permissible distributions $\mathbf{P}$.